srijanks/Arduino-Power-Regulator-Shield/README.md

 - fabassembly.PCBDwf has fabrication rules as well as assembly rules.
 - models folder conatins the necessary .cir files that provide models for simulation of the power regulator as well as the high dielectric constant capacitors on the input side.

-Ps. this is my first PCB design project so if I made some major and/or silly erros let  me get away with that.
-While very basic circuitry, doing this project and its pcb design process flow taught me more than any other resource.
+Ps. this is my first PCB design project so if I made some major and/or silly erros, please go easy on me.
+While very basic circuitry, doing this project and its pcb design process flow taught me a lot.
 Thanks!